Gurbaksh Singh: Preet Nagar

 Gurbaksh Singh was born in Sialkot (then in British India, now in Pakistan).
-Gurbaksh Singh established Preet Nagar township that was equidistant between Amritsar and Lahore.
-Gurbaksh Singh Preetlari, through his personal charisma, brought people like Balraj Sahni, Nanak Singh, artist Sobha Singh and Diwan Singh, father of Lt.
+Gurbaksh Singh established the township of Preet Nagar, located equidistant between Amritsar and Lahore.
+Gurbaksh Singh Preetlari, through his personal charisma, brought people like Balraj Sahni, Nanak Singh, artist Sobha Singh, and Diwan Singh, father of Lt.
 Gen. Jagjit Singh Arora of Bangladesh war fame, apart from associating Faiz Ahmad Faiz, Sahir Ludhianvi, Upendra Nath Ashq and Kartar Singh Duggal, playwright Balwant Gargi, poets Mohan Singh and Amrita Pritam: the best talent of the time — to Preet Nagar.
-The martyr Diwan Singh Kalepani, principal Teja Singh, principal Jodh Singh were closely associated.
+The martyr Diwan Singh Kalepani, principal Teja Singh, and principal Jodh Singh were closely associated.
 Prime Minister Nehru once visited.
 Mahatma Gandhi and Tagore were aware of it.
 Mulkh Raj Anand, a renowned writer in English, said that Tagore's legacy was carried forward by four in India, and counts Gurbakhsh Singh as one of these.

-He brought great solace and a sense of adventure to the upcoming middle class and would-be professionals, through his writings in the journal he founded in 1933.
+He brought great solace and a sense of adventure to the emerging middle class and aspiring professionals through his writings in the journal he founded in 1933.
 This journal Preet-Lari or Linked (through) Love, preceded the setting up of the township by 5 years.

-The township was in line with the international trend for Intentional Communities, it had a community kitchen, an activity-based school called Activity School, a park, physical, artistic, political, economic activity, a team of peace corps, gatherings of like minds, theatrical activity, picnics, etc.
+The township was in line with the international trend for Intentional Communities; it had a community kitchen, an activity-based school called Activity School, a park, physical, artistic, political, and economic activity, a team of Peace Corps, gatherings of like minds, theatrical activity, picnics, etc.

 Although Preet Nagar suffered a lot at the time of India's partition (it is situated merely a few kilometers from the border that divides India and Pakistan) and most of its inhabitants migrated to Delhi and other cities during those turbulent days, Gurbaksh Singh and his family returned to live there with a few other families.

 In the mid-1990s, two decades after Gurbaksh Singh's death, a Trust named 'Gurbaksh Singh Nanak Singh Foundation' was set up to restart cultural activities in Preet Nagar.
-A building was erected to host a library, an indoor conference hall and an amphitheater.
-Currently, under the chairperson-ship of the eldest daughter of the writer, Uma Gurbaksh Singh, plays are staged every month in the amphitheater to entertain and educate the local people.
-This tradition has been going on for the last ten years and Punjabi plays from all over the state as well as neighboring Pakistan have been performed there.
+A building was erected to host a library, an indoor conference hall, and an amphitheater.
+Currently, under the chairpersonship of the eldest daughter of the writer, Uma Gurbaksh Singh, plays are staged every month in the amphitheater to entertain and educate the local people.
+This tradition has been going on for the last ten years, and Punjabi plays from all over the state, as well as neighboring Pakistan, have been performed there.